Eagle Eyes Pilot

 • This opens the activation page in your browser (you may be asked to log in first)

-• Select the license ID you want to use — you'll see how many device activations remain
+• Select the license ID you want to use.
+You'll see how many device activations remain

 • If your license isn't listed, scroll down and enter your 20-character license ID (found in your activation email)